 "Notwithstanding any provision to the contrary contained in this Agreement, the Non-Defaulting Party shall not be required to pay to the Defaulting Party any amount under Article 5 until the Non-Defaulting Party receives confirmation satisfactory to it in its reasonable discretion (which may include an opinion of its counsel) that all other obligations of any kind whatsoever of the Defaulting Party to make any payments to the Non-Defaulting Party or any of its Affiliates under this Agreement or otherwise which are due and payable as of the Early Termination Date (including for these purposes amounts payable pursuant to Excluded Transactions) have been fully and finally performed."

+(g) Disputes with Respect to Termination Payment.
+Section 5.5 is amended by substituting the existing paragraph in its entirety with the following:

+“With respect to the actual termination of all Transactions as referred to in Section 5.2, if the Defaulting Party disputes the Non-Defaulting Party’s calculation of the Termination Payment, in whole or in part, the Defaulting Party shall, within two (2) Business Days of receipt of Non-Defaulting Party’s calculation of the Termination Payment, provide to the Non-Defaulting Party a detailed written explanation of the basis for such dispute; provided, however, that if the Termination Payment is due from the Defaulting Party, the Defaulting Party shall first transfer Performance Assurance to the Non-Defaulting Party in an amount equal to the Termination Payment.

+With respect to calculating the Termination Payment for purposes of Section 8.1 and 8.2 (c), if the Party owing the Performance Assurance disputes the other Party’s calculation of the Termination Payment, payment of the undisputed portion shall be required to be made when due, with notice of the objection given to the Party to whom the payment is owed.
+Any dispute shall be in writing and shall state the basis for the dispute.
+Payment of the disputed amount shall not be required until the dispute is resolved.
+Upon resolution of the dispute, any required payment shall be made within two (2) Business Days of such resolution along with interest accrued at the Interest Rate from and including the due date to but excluding the date paid.
+Inadvertent overpayments shall be returned upon request or deducted by the Party receiving such overpayment from subsequent payments, with interest accrued at the Interest Rate from and including the date of such overpayment to but excluding the date repaid or deducted by the Party receiving such overpayment.”

 Timeliness of Payment.
-Section 6.2 is amended to delete the first sentence in its entirety and to replace with the following: "Unless otherwise agreed by the Parties in a Transaction, all invoices under this Agreement shall be due and payable in accordance with each Party's invoice instructions on or before five (5) days after receipt of the invoice or, if such day is not a Business Day, then on the next Business Day."
+Section 6.2 is amended to delete the first sentence in its entirety and to replace with the following: "Unless otherwise agreed by the Parties in a Transaction, all invoices under this Agreement shall be due and payable in accordance with each Party's invoice instructions on or before ten (10) days after receipt of the invoice or, if such day is not a Business Day, then on the next Business Day."

-Limitation of Remedies, Liability and Damages.
-The fifteenth line of Section 7.1 is amended to delete the phrase "UNLESS EXPRESSLY HEREIN PROVIDED,".
+Collateral Threshold.
+Sections 8.1 (c) and 8.2 (c)shall be amended by adding the following phrase:

+“The Beneficiary Party shall transfer the Interest Amount to the Posting Party on the applicable Transfer Date to the payment address specified in the Cover Sheet”.

-and 8.2 (c):Downgrade Event.
+Downgrade Event.
 Section 8.1(d) is amended to add the following phrase after the phrase "or other credit assurance acceptable to Party A within three (3) Business Days of receipt of notice": "or fails to maintain such Performance Assurance or guaranty or other credit assurance for so long as the Downgrade Event is continuing".